 In UDPs case, it is a connectionless protocol.
 The data that reaches its destination can arrive without order or not arrive at all.
 Usually, this sort of connection is used in real-time communication where the data delivery speed is preferable over receiving the correct data.

 So, where does a SOCKS proxy stand in all of this?
-Let’s first answer what SOCKS is:
+Here is an infographic summarizing what we will go through in our article:

 What is SOCKS?